A Comparison of Galacticus and COZMIC WDM Subhalo Populations: Results

 The right panel of Figure \ref{joint_smf} shows the ratio of Symphony/Milky Way-est/COZMIC to {\sc Galacticus} subhalo bound mass functions as a function of the subhalo-to-host mass ratio, with shaded regions again showing the uncertainty on the mean due to the finite number of N-body realizations available.
 The horizontal dashed line represents the line of equality between $N$-body simulations and the semi-analytic model.
 Spatial and mass selection criteria are the same as in the left panel.

 The subhalo mass function ratio curves for WDM are largely consistent with a ratio of $1$, given the uncertainty in the N-body results arising from halo-to-halo scatter and the limited number of realizations.
-There is a trend for the ratio to increase above the equality line for higher subhalo masses, although here the uncertainties become quite large\footnote{Note that while the same trend is apparent for all WDM masses, this may simply be a result of the COZMIC simulations using the same set of random phases in their initial conditions, with only the amplitudes of the modes changed.}.
-Importantly, there does not seem to be any systematic variation in the ratio as a function of WDM particle mass, indicating that {\sc Galacticus} is successfully reproducing the changes in the COZMIC N-body subhalo bound mass functions that arise from WDM physics.
+There is a trend for the ratio to increase above the equality line for higher subhalo masses, although here the uncertainties become quite large.
+Importantly, there does not seem to be any systematic variation in the ratio as a function of WDM particle mass, which may simply be a result of the COZMIC simulations using the same set of random phases in their initial conditions, with only the amplitudes of the modes changed.
+The lack of $ m_\text{WDM} $ dependence in the SMF ratio curves indicates that {\sc Galacticus} is successfully reproducing the changes in the COZMIC N-body subhalo bound mass functions that arise from WDM physics.

 For the CDM case (black line), the uncertainties are much smaller (due to the larger number of CDM N-body realizations), and the ratio falls significantly below 1 for low subhalo masses.
 A similarly low ratio was found by \cite{nadler2023symphony} when comparing the ratio of Symphony SHMFs to those from the Caterpillar simulations \citep{griffen2016caterpillar}, which is represented by the black dotted curve.
 The {\sc Galacticus} subhalo evolution model was calibrated against Caterpillar simulation data \citep{yang2020new}, which explains why it produces a similarly low ratio in comparison with the Symphony and COZMIC data.
 The CDM case also shows the trend of increasing ratio at high subhalo mass (as was previously reported by \citealt{nadler2023symphony}).
 Given the smaller uncertainties, this trend is significant, suggesting that {\sc Galacticus} does not accurately capture the physics of these higher mass subhalos.
 Furthermore, this suggests that the corresponding and very similar trend in the WDM cases is also likely a result of inaccuracies in the {\sc Galacticus} physics implementation at these higher subhalo masses, and can not simply be explained by poor statistics.